 A healthy, literate society where all are able to contribute and succeed.

 The Centre for Family Literacy builds, develops and improves literacy with families and communities.

 Statement of Need

-Goal 1: Adults and parents will improve their literacy skills.
+Goal 1: Adults will improve their literacy skills.

 Goal 2: Parents and program providers will increase opportunities and support for children’s language and literacy development.

 Goal 3: Parents and children will strengthen their relationships with each other.

 Goal 4: Adults and children will participate more actively with others in their community.

 Goal 5: Individuals and agencies providing adult literacy, skill development, and family literacy opportunities in Edmonton and across Alberta will receive training and support.